This page explains how to size Spooky nodes and how to think about safe concurrency. Exact numbers must be validated against your own workload.

 • heavy TLS activity

-• many latency-sensitive routing decisions
+• many routes with latency-sensitive traffic

-• small rollout: 2 to 4 cores
+• small controlled rollout: 2 to 4 cores

 Memory Guidance

-Memory use is strongly shaped by:
+Memory use is driven mainly by:

 • active connection count